 The process of articulating and letting words flow from the subconscious being is one that offers both an objective lens and a cathartic letting go.
 Undertaking it in a group setting could be terrifying.
 At the start, there is a sense of judgment from within as we all worry that our prose is not perfect.
 It is normal to focus on sentence construction and the craft rather than the sense of well-being that it could result in.
 But as the days progressed we came to be more open and honest, deepening the journey within and finding upon the page an opportunity to explore new perspectives.

 There’s also something reassuring about being with individuals who seem to all intents and purposes, pretty normal.
 It’s not that any one of us is particularly messed up – more that everyone has things going on in their lives that could be addressed and enhanced through the process of exploring them in writing.
 Hearing experiences being validated by others or just knowing that someone else has empathy is an enormously rewarding experience.
 Allowing the space to be vulnerable and the time to go deeper is a gift so many of us do not allow ourselves, but is hugely important.

 It’s this which is the most important takeaway.
 The sense that this is important.
 We are important.
 And worth investing that time in.
 If the inner critic was quiet enough through this course just to allow us to remember that and commit to a continuing practice of writing, it was certainly worth doing.

 Techniques to write off your inner critic

 - Ask it questions.
 Why are you here?
 What are you seeking to protect me from?
-What is the evidence for your judgement?
+What is the evidence for your judgment?

 - Make a list of what would happen if you stop listening to your inner critic.
 Make a list of what will happen if you don’t.
 Use these as motivation.

 - Imagine your inner critic as an animal.
-Give it characteristics and attributes which help you to visualise it as something real, but also powerless.
+Give it characteristics and attributes which help you to visualize it as something real, but also powerless.

-- Build a bank of evidence against its judgements by writing down one thing every day that you are grateful for.
+- Build a bank of evidence against its judgments by writing down one thing every day that you are grateful for.